Many of us operate within the realm of organized chaos and manage to get by without much trouble.

 It Increases Your Marketing Teams Productivity

 When everyone is on the same page life is just better, isn’t it?
-Confusion wastes so much time with questions and figuring out what activities have been done and what haven’t.
+Confusion wastes so much time with questions and figuring out which activities have been done and which activities haven’t.

 But, with CRM your staff can track sales, communicate with exhibitors and sponsors, and provide them with access to new leads.
 Work doesn’t get replicated and everyone is happy.

 Other Potential Goodies Include…

 - Keeping track of incentive or points programs.